quichey/video-stream/README.md

 # BUGS in Videos-Storage branch
 1) trying to populate random foreign_keys for comments table after giving it 2 different foreign_keys: user_id and video_id

+# Next steps
+should do sqlalchemy Declarative Base I think instead of doing the extra Cache structures/Classes.
+The Declarative Base SEEMS to be a good way to simplify the code and HOPEFULLY help with debugging